tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/vision.md

 ## 4. Stakeholder goals summary
-- **Users**: recognize objects in live recording, informs the object to user, presents image description option, all with TTS option.
+- **Users**: recognize objects in live recording, presents image description option, describe any uploaded image, all with TTS option.

 ## Use case diagram